pringyy/OGRE/INSTALLATIONGUIDE.md

 ## 5. Moodle Server Configurations:

 **Configuration 5.1:** How to change how much 'OGRE' points users are rewarded for carrying out tasks:
+* Open the "moodle/mod/asssign/locallib.php" file on the moodle server to channge the reward points for doing a assignment.
+* Navigate to line (7399 line -> $assignment_points)
-* Open the "togglecompletion.php" file on the moodle server.
+* Open the "moodle/mod/quiz/locallib.php" file on the moodle server to channge the reward points for doing a quiz
-* Navigate to line (ENTER LINE HERE ONCE COMMENTS ARE DONE).
+* Navigate to line (1813 line -> $quiz_points)
-* Here if you change the integer values it will change how many points users are given for submitting different assignments.
+* Here if you change the integer values it will change how many points users are given for submitting different assignments and quiz.

 **Configuration 5.2:** If you want to make changes to the Moodle server like creating a course, enrolling users in a course and setting up assignments for those courses please follow this guide:
 *  [See Moodle guide](https://docs.moodle.org/38/en/Admin_quick_guide#Adding_users) for adding users.